MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ## Install the Teams desktop app on VDI

 You can deploy the Teams desktop app for VDI using a per-machine installation or per-user installation.
 With per-machine installation, automatic updates is disabled.
-This means that to update the Teams app, Teams must be uninstalled, and then reinstalled.
+This means that to update the Teams app, you must uninstall the current version to update to a newer version.
 With per-user installation, automatic updates is enabled.
-For most VDI deployments, we recommend to deploy Teams using a per-machine installation.
+For most VDI deployments, we recommend you deploy Teams using a per-machine installation.

-Note: You can also configure Teams in the Microsoft Teams admin center.???

-For Teams on VDI and Office 365 ProPlus, you have to update the VM image by installing a new MSI.
-You must uninstall the current version to update to a newer version.???
+If you have Office 365 ProPlus, updates to Teams on VDI work the same way as a per-machine installation.
+You must uninstall the current version to update to a newer version.

 To learn more about updates for Teams, see [Teams update process](teams-client-update.md).